partially-applied/inspector/doc/guide.md

 *possible things that can be passed as an argument to a javascript function*

-It turns out writing a good validator function is really **hard** - [Andre Staltz has written a excellect article on this topic](http://staltz.com/is-your-javascript-function-actually-pure.html) - even for something as simple as a number.
+It turns out writing a good validator function is really **hard** - [Andre Staltz has written an excellect article on this topic](http://staltz.com/is-your-javascript-function-actually-pure.html) - even for something as simple as a number.
 Things that we need to worry about includes.

 - negative numbers.
 - Age needs to be whole numbers.